lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 logging a certain string.

 Given how ubiquitous this library is, the impact of the exploit (full server control), and how easy it is to exploit, the impact of this vulnerability is quite severe.
-We're calling it "Log4Shell" for short (CVE-2021-44228 just isn't as memorable).
+We're calling it "Log4Shell" for short.

-The 0-day was [tweeted](https://twitter.com/P0rZ9/status/1468949890571337731) along with a POC posted on [GitHub](https://github.com/tangxiaofeng7/apache-log4j-poc).  ~~Since this vulnerability is still very new, there isn't a CVE to track it yet.~~ This has been published as [CVE-2021-44228](https://www.randori.com/blog/cve-2021-44228/) now.
+The 0-day was [tweeted](https://twitter.com/P0rZ9/status/1468949890571337731) along with a POC posted on [GitHub](https://github.com/tangxiaofeng7/apache-log4j-poc).  ~~Since this vulnerability is still very new, there isn't a CVE to track it yet.~~ This has been published as [CVE-2021-44228](https://www.randori.com/blog/cve-2021-44228/).

 This post provides resources to help you understand the vulnerability and how to mitigate it for yourself.